 Travelling with your canine companion can be a fantastic bonding experience, but it also takes a little more planning than just throwing a few bits in a suitcase like us humans do!
 From preparations prior to heading off, to the do’s and don’ts of the car journey, to arrival at the cottage and then the actual holiday itself, there’s so much to plan when it comes to taking your four-legged best friend along for the adventure!

-Restrain your dog when driving
+Secure your dog when driving

-Although many dogs may like to roam freely in the back of the car, having a crate large enough for them to sit comfortably (padded with their own bedding and toys) will make the journey safer for both you and them.
+Although many dogs may like to roam freely in the back of the car, having a crate large enough for them to sit in comfortably (padded with their own bedding and toys) will make the journey safer for both you and them.
 It will stop them from distracting you and, in the event of an accident, your pet will be less likely to escape.

 There are other acceptable restraint options such as seatbelt harnesses and dog guards - just choose the one that is best for the size of your car and the number of dogs travelling.